cenggel/cordova-loader/README.md

 Cordova Asset Compiler & Loader
 ================

+## Introduction

-This package takes a cordova project directory and compiles the assets into minified platform specific javascript files in the meteor public directory (public/cordova/{platform}.js).
+Cordova Loader takes a cordova project directory and compiles the assets into minified platform specific javascript files in the meteor public directory (public/cordova/{platform}.js).
 When the client loads, it automatically lazy loads the platform specific file.
 The cordova API can be used from meteor just as shown in the cordova documentation and there is no need for any wrappers.

 ![demo](http://cl.ly/image/1o1G0g2o0735/Image%202014-06-30%20at%2012.25.15%20AM.png)